Growth vs value investing

 Where the line blurs

 The cleanest way to think about it: growth is one input to value, not its opposite.
-A fast-growing company can absolutely be a value buy — if its price sits below what the business is worth once you account for that growth.
+A fast-growing company can absolutely be a value buy, as long as its price sits below what the business is worth once you account for that growth.
 Warren Buffett, often called the greatest value investor, has said growth and value are “joined at the hip.”

 Trade-offs and temperament